EpsiRho/UIKit/docs/Upcoming.md

 ## Refresh
 > Clears/Replaces a set area of the screen

-## Window Handling
-> Allows you to change the height / width and if the window is show / hiddem / fullscreen

-## Font Handling
-> Allows you to change the font, font size, etc

 ## List
 > Displays a list to the user that the user can then add/remove/edit items from